Bring a Recycling and Waste Reduction Expert to You

 - Other recycling opportunities

 The class is limited to 30 participants and costs $30.
 Applicants that apply after the class is full will be placed on a waiting list and notified when the next course is scheduled.
 Once training is completed, class participants commit to 30 hours of volunteer time to inspire others in their community to reduce waste in the home and at work.
+Our next course will be held each Tuesday January 9-February 6 (5 weeks total) 10am-noon at 155 Indiana Ave, Valparaiso, IN.

 Volunteer Hour Tracking for Master Recyclers